 Masai Mara, Kenya

-The Masai Mara’s vast plains and huge skies stretch to the horizon and a sight to behold, especially after a rain as in this image.
-The sky turns a dusty grey-blue and when the sun manages to shine from behind the clouds the shafts of light turn the grass gold.
-Add in the Great Wildebeest Migration and you have a landscape you could stare at for hours.
+The Masai Mara’s vast plains and huge skies stretch to the horizon and are a sight to behold, especially after rain, as in this image.
+The sky turns a dusty grey-blue, and the shafts of light turn the grass gold when the sun manages to shine from behind the clouds.
+Add in the Great Wildebeest Migration, and you have a landscape you could stare at for hours.

-There’s nothing like a sunrise in the mountains when the first rays of light start to wake up the sky.
+There’s nothing like a sunrise in the mountains when the first rays of light begin to wake up in the sky.
 In Darby, Montana, nestled in the Bitterroot Mountain Range, the dawn at Triple Creek Ranch is especially lovely.
 Rolling hills give way to paddocks of horses or the odd herd of elk.
-The air is clean and fresh and the stars are astonishing.
+The air is clean and fresh, and the stars are astonishing.

 Kluane National Park, Yukon

-Did you know a glacier is only a glacier if it’s moving through a valley, otherwise, it’s an ice field?
-Whatever they’re called, flying over Kluane National Park and the Kaskawulsh glacier/ice field, you’ll see both.
+Did you know a glacier is only a glacier if it’s moving through a valley?
+Otherwise, it’s an ice field.
+You’ll see both what they’re called, flying over Kluane National Park and the Kaskawulsh glacier/ice field.
 The textures and colors are magnificent, especially the tell-tale turquoise water you’ll see glisten here and there.
 There’s only a small window between June and September to enjoy this awe-inspiring view, afterward, the weather is too unpredictable to fly or land safely.
-It’s only a couple hours from fascinating Dawson, City.
+It’s only a couple of hours from fascinating Dawson, City.

 Osa Peninsula, Costa Rica